SkTamim/rhino5-commands/README.md

 Select a block instance to change the block geometry and update the block definition.

 ### Detailed Description
 The **BlockEdit** command is the tool used to modify the geometry within a block definition.
 When you run this command and select a block instance, it temporarily opens a special editing session where only the objects inside that block are visible and editable.
-Any changes you make (moving, deleting, adding objects) are saved to the block definition.
+Any changes you make are saved to the block definition.
 When you exit the editing session, all instances of that block throughout your model will update to reflect your changes.

 ### Steps to use the command
 1. Run the command `BlockEdit`.